JainSamyak8840/Coffee-Tea-AI-Chat-Bot/README.md

 # Implementation of a Coffee&Tea Shop Chatbot in PyTorch.
 Chatbot implementation with PyTorch.
-- The implementation is with a Feed Forward Neural net with 2 hidden layers.
+- The implementation is done with a Feed Forward Neural net with 2 hidden layers.

 ## Installation